 The Industrial Internet Consortium is a not-for-profit group that offers open membership for any public, or private business, organization or entity.

 Testbeds can be privately funded by member companies, publicly funded by government agencies, or a combination of both.
-Specific information on current sources of testbed funding is located in the Members Area of this website

 No. Testbeds are optional business development activities available to Industrial Internet Consortium member companies.
 Member companies who choose not to participate will still receive indirect benefits from testbed activities, such as firsthand knowledge of key technologies and new deliverables.

 Some of the first testbeds focus on the horizontal platforms.
 Other short- and medium-term projects, will focus on the vertical areas of Industrial Internet Consortium member companies, including Manufacturing, Energy & Utilities, Healthcare, Public Sector, Buildings & Facilities and Transportation & Logistics.
 The larger testbed activities typically involve multiple industries.